 When the user adds some changes, the label starts counting down to the next automatic save and offers a link to save manually:

 Changes detected.
-Saving in x seconds... / Änderungen registriert.
+Saving in x seconds...
+Save now. / Änderungen registriert.
 Speichern in x Sekunden...
+Jetzt speichern.

 When the user clicks on save, or automatic saving has been triggered, the label goes grey again: